AnnaWilliford/SWC.Spring18/PythonBasics/index.md

 > We can add new cell using the `+` option in tool bar.
 Using the Edit Menu, delete or merge multiple cells together.
 Now, I will give you few minutes to get used to the GUI.

 > Now, if a cell is highlighted in `green` :green_heart:, it means the cell is in `edit mode`.
 Thas is you can add, edit and delete contents of a cell like a normal text editor.
 But is If the cell is highlighted in `blue` :blue_heart:, it means the cell is in `command mode`.
 Here you can not add or modify contents of a particular cell, instead, you can work with the notebook as a whole.
-Its important to know that in command mode, the keys are mapped to different functions like to delete (DD) or merge cells (MM).
+Its important to know that in command mode, the keys are mapped to different functions like to delete (DD) or merge cells (Shift+M).

  Now let us try the following commands one by one in `edit mode`.
 Type `3+5` and hit <kbd>Shift</kbd>+<kbd>Enter</kbd>